shown in other instead.

 Cluster Editor is a convenient tool for brush-based placement of meshes baked into Mesh Clusters directly in the scene.
 It allows editing the existing Mesh Clusters and creating new ones.

-Switching to this mode opens the Active Tool window:
+Switching to Cluster Paint Mode opens the Active Tool window:

 In the Objects section, there is a list of all Mesh Cluster objects available in the world.
 Similarly to the World Hierarchy window, you can organize the nodes: